spassvogel/gilles-game/docs/thoughts.md

     You can kick out an adventurer that's not on a quest.
 Freeing the room.
 Periodically new adventurers will take residence [ ] Quests are launched from the 'quest board' in the tavern.
 Adventurers on quests keep their rooms [ ] You can train workers/citizens to become adventurers

+02/05/2019 TRAITS

+[ ] During encounters, characters can receive certain traits.
+These can be beneficial or not.
+In some cases the traits can be healed, removed etc. Some items can be used to grant a trait to an adventurer.